What Blocks Your Willingness to Rest?

 Do You Resist Rest?
 What underlying beliefs drive you from it?

-By diverting attention from systemic neglect and rewarding the endurance of systemic harm as admirable without examining the root cause of the harm, 'resilience' becomes like gift wrap for an empty box.
+By diverting attention from systemic neglect and rewarding the endurance of systemic harm as something admirable without examining the root cause of the harm, 'resilience' becomes like gift wrapping on an empty box.

 There is an aching emptiness in praising individuals and families for persevering through systems that undermine their health and well-being without addressing the root causes of the harm.
 At Intuitive Wellness, we witness many of our educator, health professional, and caregiver clients overlooking their own rest and health while advocating for the health and well-being of others.
 We witness daily how praise for enduring self-neglect creates a deeper emptiness and isolation within ourselves and our communities.
 Collectively, we begin to ignore our needs, view experiencing pain as indulgent, self-isolate, and wait for external permission and approval to rest and heal.
 Social shame around acknowledging our needs conditions us to perceive them as flaws, not rights.

-So, whether you're simultaneously caring for small children and a loved one who's given birth, caring for an aging parent, returning to work with interrupted sleep and insufficient family leave, working full-time after intensive abdominal surgery, working to give your family a sense of stability while navigating increasing costs and job insecurity, or being encouraged to appear and behave as though you haven't given birth as your organs continue to shift, WE SEE YOU.
-We see you and encourage you to not suppress what you are feeling and experiencing.
+So, whether you're simultaneously caring for small children and a loved one who's given birth, caring for an aging parent, returning to work with interrupted sleep and insufficient family leave, working full-time after intensive abdominal surgery, working to give your family a sense of stability while navigating increasing costs and job insecurity, or being encouraged to appear and behave as though you haven't given birth as your organs and hormones continue to shift, WE SEE YOU.
+We see you and encourage you not to suppress what you are feeling and experiencing.
+We encourage you not to bypass what you are navigating or allow someone to pin a badge of resilience over your journey before acknowledging your lived experience.

 We acknowledge that despite our paradigm, you weren't meant to manage these shifts in isolation and without rest and support.